humanitec-architecture/example-library/resource-graph-patterns/README.md

 - The [Humanitec CLI](https://developer.humanitec.com/platform-orchestrator/cli/)
 - The [score-humanitec CLI](https://github.com/score-spec/score-humanitec/releases/latest)
 - An [API Token for a Service User](https://developer.humanitec.com/platform-orchestrator/security/service-users) with the Administrator role on the Humanitec Organization.
-- A `k8s-cluster` resource definition that matches to the `development` environment of the `application` defined in each example.
+- A `k8s-cluster` Resource Definition that matches to the `development` environment of the `application` defined in each example.

 The environment must be configured with the following environment variables: